Chia-Network/chips/CHIPs/chip-joshpainter-auctions.md

 NONE YET...

 ## Credit
-  * Around the end of April 2022, @Omakasea_ and team released the "onchain unicorn" on the Ethereum network.
+  * Around the end of April 2022, Omakasea (@Omakasea_) and team released the "onchain unicorn" (@onchainunicorn) on the Ethereum network.
 One of the features was the ability for it to be "stolen" from the current owner by a new buyer.
-Authors recognized the ability for this idea to be the basis of an auction protocol running on the Chia blockchain and began working on the basic idea in early May.
-Authors would like to thank @Omakasea_ for his brilliant original "onchain unicorn" idea!
+Author recognized the ability for this idea to be the basis of an auction protocol running on the Chia blockchain and began working on the basic idea in early May.
+Author would like to thank Omakasea for his brilliant original "onchain unicorn" idea!
   * Dan Perry (@DanPerry_Chia) and Ken Griggs (@fizpawiz) were instrumental in providing early feedback for the idea itself, along with great improvement ideas and lots of knowledge and motivation.
 Thank you both!

 ## Copyright